 - Prescription drugs

 - Speech therapy

 Medical Care Expenses also include certain non-prescription drugs that are used to treat a specific condition.
-For a list of these drugs, as well as more reimbursable medical expenses, see the Summary Plan Description.

 The following is a partial list of expenses that are not considered Medical Care Expenses and are non-reimbursable: